Tell Me You Love Me (album): Singles

-Promotional singles

-"You Don't Do It for Me Anymore" was released as the second promotional single from the album on September 8, 2017.
-The track sold 12,757 copies in its first week of release.
-The third promotional single, "Sexy Dirty Love" was released on September 22, 2017.
-The track sold 8,486 copies in its first week of release.
+on September 8, 2017.
+The track sold 12,757 copies in its first week of release, peaking at number 40 on the US Digital Song Sales chart.
+It was certified Gold by the RIAA on December 15, 2023.
+The third promotional single, "Sexy Dirty Love", was released on September 22, 2017, selling 8,486 copies in its first week of release.

+Tour

+On October 26, 2017, Lovato announced she was going on tour.
+It began in San Diego on February 26, 2018, and concluded on July 22 in Paso Robles.
+The tour's supporting acts included DJ Khaled, Kehlani, Kelsea Ballerini, Lauren Jauregui, Jax Jones, Joy, Iggy Azalea, Lauv, and Becky G. The tour's opening North American leg grossed $20.2 million from 20 shows between February 26 and April 2, 2018, with 262,403 tickets sold.

 Critical reception

 Tell Me You Love Me received generally positive reviews from music critics.
-On Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 72 based on six reviews, indicating "generally favorable reviews".
-Album of the Year assessed the critical consensus as a 69 out of 100, based on seven reviews.

 For Pitchfork, Jamieson Cox stated that Lovato "has finally settled into a consistently compelling space: flinty, flirty R&B that's just as thrilling hushed as it is at full blast", and noticed the improvement over her previous works: "It gives you enough space to see Demi as something other than a no-holds-barred belter.
 You want to get to know the Lovato behind Tell Me You Love Me, something you can't definitively say about any of her other releases".
-Stephen Thomas Erlewine of AllMusic wrote that the album "runs the gamut from churchy soul to seductive slow-burners to showstopping ballads designed to showcase every single one of Lovato's diva moves", giving the album 3.5 out of 5 stars.
-The Herald Sun rated the album 3.5 out of 4 stars, deeming it "impressive" and felt "Daddy Issues" was the best track.
-Writing for Idolator, Mike Nied gave the record 4 stars out of 5 and stated that "Demi finally hits her stride" with the album.
-He added that "instead of sprinkling one or two hits among a lot of filler, the hitmaker has finally recruited the right team and found her voice over sparkling mid-tempos and frenetic bangers.
-The album has the distinction of being [Lovato's] most cohesive and is one of the strongest to drop in 2017" and compared the album to Christina Aguilera's Stripped.
+Stephen Thomas Erlewine of AllMusic wrote that the album "runs the gamut from churchy soul to seductive slow-burners to showstopping ballads designed to showcase every single one of Lovato's diva moves".
+The Herald Sun deemed it "impressive" and felt "Daddy Issues" was the best track.
+Da'Shan Smith of Rap-Up praised that the record had "saved [his] life" while he worked through the end of a longstanding friendship and struggles with his emotional well-being.
+He said the album reflected his own ideas about love and life and continued to help him heal, expressing gratitude to Lovato for its impact.